DuckyDrip/Gullit/README.md

 Ordering process:
 Specify product
-For each product, specify which brand
+For each product, specify which brand and type
 After that we will hold that item untill you come to pick up

 Programs: